 “If the processes of kidney stone formation and hardening of the arteries are somehow linked in adults, it makes sense that a similar link may exist in children, despite the fact that people don’t associate heart and vascular diseases with kids,” explained Kirsten Kusumi, Nephrology Fellow at Ohio-based Nationwide Children’s Hospital.

-- Acute kidney injury may up risk of heart problems later
+- Kidney disease may up risk of diabetes: Study

 The team used ultrasound exams to evaluate and compare the thickness of key arteries for 15 children with kidney stones and 15 children without them.